Test ID: TVRNA Trichomonas vaginalis, Nucleic Acid Amplification, Varies

 4. Use remainder of ThinPrep specimen for Pap testing.

-5. Transport and store specimen transport tube at 2 to 30° C (refrigerate is preferred temperature) within 30 days of collection.
+5. Maintain specimen transport tube at 2 to 30° C (refrigerate temperature is preferred), transport within 30 days of collection when stored at 2 to 14° C or within 14 days when stored at 15 to 30° C.

 Specimen Minimum Volume